 These songs about sleep are perfect whether you love your sleep or are a frustrated insomniac.
-Get inspired or get lulled into falling asleep.
+Get inspired or get lulled into falling asleep with these songs about sleep.

 Sleep, a vital function that is unfortunately undervalued in today’s world.
 However, sleep is so important, these artists decided to incorporate the idea of sleep and rest into their music.
 Keep reading to find out more about the best songs about sleep and the inspiration behind them.